chalatz/tours/pages/tours/guided/best-off.md

 details:
   items:
   - title: "(Stop Photos)"
     desc: "= Stop and get out of the vehicle for photos from outside of the Sight/Building (Guided Tour) (stay close to vehicle)"
   - title: "(Stop Visit Photos)"
     desc: Stop and visit - go inside the Sight/building with your tour guide for photos and <u>Guided Walking Tour</u>
   - title: 'Private Tour Activity Level:'
-    desc: 'Moderate (or "Easy" if you skip the Acropolis of Lindos)'
+    desc: Moderate (or "Easy" if you skip the Acropolis of Lindos)
-  - title: 'Private Tour Guide'
+  - title: Private Tour Guide
-    desc: 'English speaking experienced licensed tour guide specialize in Private Tours'
+    desc: English speaking experienced licensed tour guide specialize in Private Tours
-  - title: 'Private Tour Driver'
+  - title: Private Tour Driver
-    desc: 'English speaking professional driver specialize in Private Tours'
+    desc: English speaking professional driver specialize in Private Tours
   - title: 'Private Tour Vehicle:'
     desc: Mercedes Benz - <a href="./group_mini_bus.htm">Depend on the size of your group</a>
   - title: 'Private Tour Start Time:'
-    desc: '8:30 AM.
+    desc: 8:30 AM.
 Or later.
-If you are a Cruise Ship Passenger - depend on your cruise ship dock time.'
+If you are a Cruise Ship Passenger - depend on your cruise ship dock time.
   - title: 'Private Tour Meeting Point:'
     desc: Cruise Port / Hotel / Airport (Meeting point varies depending on option booked)
 gallery:
   group_1:
-  - thumb: ./img/tours/guided/02/1-thumb.jpg
+  - thumb: "./img/tours/guided/02/1-thumb.jpg"
-    href: ./img/tours/guided/02/1.jpg
+    href: "./img/tours/guided/02/1.jpg"
-    alt: 'Full day tour of Rhodes, Rhodes Private Tours'
+    alt: Full day tour of Rhodes, Rhodes Private Tours
     position: first
-  - thumb: ./img/tours/guided/02/2-thumb.jpg
+  - thumb: "./img/tours/guided/02/2-thumb.jpg"
-    href: ./img/tours/guided/02/2.jpg
+    href: "./img/tours/guided/02/2.jpg"
-    alt: 'Rhodes full day tour, Rhodes Tours'
+    alt: Rhodes full day tour, Rhodes Tours
     position: following
-  - thumb: ./img/tours/guided/02/3-thumb.jpg
+  - thumb: "./img/tours/guided/02/3-thumb.jpg"
-    href: ./img/tours/guided/02/3.jpg
+    href: "./img/tours/guided/02/3.jpg"
-    alt: 'Rhodes full day private tour'
+    alt: Rhodes full day private tour
     position: following
-  - thumb: ./img/tours/guided/02/4-thumb.jpg
+  - thumb: "./img/tours/guided/02/4-thumb.jpg"
-    href: ./img/tours/guided/02/4.jpg
+    href: "./img/tours/guided/02/4.jpg"
     alt: 'Rhodes Greece Tours, Rhodes Taxi Tours '
     position: following
-  - thumb: ./img/tours/guided/02/5-thumb.jpg
+  - thumb: "./img/tours/guided/02/5-thumb.jpg"
-    href: ./img/tours/guided/02/5.jpg
+    href: "./img/tours/guided/02/5.jpg"
-    alt: 'Rhodes full day allure tour, Rhodes allure tours'
+    alt: Rhodes full day allure tour, Rhodes allure tours
     position: following
   group_2:
-  - thumb: ./img/tours/guided/02/6-thumb.jpg
+  - thumb: "./img/tours/guided/02/6-thumb.jpg"
-    href: ./img/tours/guided/02/6.jpg
+    href: "./img/tours/guided/02/6.jpg"
-    alt: 'Rhodes in one day, Rhodes Tours'
+    alt: Rhodes in one day, Rhodes Tours
     position: first
-  - thumb: ./img/tours/guided/02/7-thumb.jpg
+  - thumb: "./img/tours/guided/02/7-thumb.jpg"
-    href: ./img/tours/guided/02/7.jpg
+    href: "./img/tours/guided/02/7.jpg"
-    alt: 'Day Tours in Rhodes Greece'
+    alt: Day Tours in Rhodes Greece
     position: following
-  - thumb: ./img/tours/guided/02/8-thumb.jpg
+  - thumb: "./img/tours/guided/02/8-thumb.jpg"
-    href: ./img/tours/guided/02/8.jpg
+    href: "./img/tours/guided/02/8.jpg"
-    alt: 'Full Day and Half Day Tours in Rhodes Greece'
+    alt: Full Day and Half Day Tours in Rhodes Greece
     position: following
-  - thumb: ./img/tours/guided/02/9-thumb.jpg
+  - thumb: "./img/tours/guided/02/9-thumb.jpg"
-    href: ./img/tours/guided/02/9.jpg
+    href: "./img/tours/guided/02/9.jpg"
-    alt: 'One day Rhodes tour'
+    alt: One day Rhodes tour
     position: following
-  - thumb: ./img/tours/guided/02/10-thumb.jpg
+  - thumb: "./img/tours/guided/02/10-thumb.jpg"
-    href: ./img/tours/guided/02/10.jpg
+    href: "./img/tours/guided/02/10.jpg"
-    alt: 'Rhodes in one day, Rhodes tours'
+    alt: Rhodes in one day, Rhodes tours
     position: following
   group_3:
-  - thumb: ./img/tours/guided/02/11-thumb.jpg
+  - thumb: "./img/tours/guided/02/11-thumb.jpg"
-    href: ./img/tours/guided/02/11.jpg
+    href: "./img/tours/guided/02/11.jpg"
     alt: 'Full day shore excursions in Rhodes Greece  '
     position: first
-  - thumb: ./img/tours/guided/02/12-thumb.jpg
+  - thumb: "./img/tours/guided/02/12-thumb.jpg"
-    href: ./img/tours/guided/02/12.jpg
+    href: "./img/tours/guided/02/12.jpg"
     alt: 'Rhodes day tours for cruise ship passengers '
     position: following
-  - thumb: ./img/tours/guided/02/13-thumb.jpg
+  - thumb: "./img/tours/guided/02/13-thumb.jpg"
-    href: ./img/tours/guided/02/13.jpg
+    href: "./img/tours/guided/02/13.jpg"
-    alt: 'Rhodes tours and shore excursions'
+    alt: Rhodes tours and shore excursions
     position: following
-  - thumb: ./img/tours/guided/02/14-thumb.jpg
+  - thumb: "./img/tours/guided/02/14-thumb.jpg"
-    href: ./img/tours/guided/02/14.jpg
+    href: "./img/tours/guided/02/14.jpg"
-    alt: 'Full day private tours in Rhodes'
+    alt: Full day private tours in Rhodes
     position: following
-  - thumb: ./img/tours/guided/02/15-thumb.jpg
+  - thumb: "./img/tours/guided/02/15-thumb.jpg"
-    href: ./img/tours/guided/02/15.jpg
+    href: "./img/tours/guided/02/15.jpg"
-    alt: 'Rhodes day tours and shore excursions'
+    alt: Rhodes day tours and shore excursions
     position: following
 faq:
   items:
   - q: Can we stop from time to time to take photos?
     a: There will be plenty of time.
 The headsets you wear will make sure you hear the tour guide as long as you stay within 25-50 feet.
 This’ll give you the freedom to move around and enjoy the tour, instead of huddling together.
 The guide will make sure every guest can experience the tour without missing important landmarks.
   - q: We are two persons, but we need a driver and a licensed tour guide.
 Is it compulsory a minimum number of passengers for this type of tours?
     a: No. The tour is private and sufficient even with one person.
 If you need to reduce the individual cost, we would suggest having more people in your party.
   - q: There are four more people would like to join the tour with us, can we add them to our group?
     a: Any last-minute additions to the number of passengers must be submitted at least 24 hours in advance so we can check for availability and update your reservation.
       In order to comply with Port Authority and Security, we provide the tour only for the number of passengers declared in the reservation.
   - q: What is the entrance fee for the Acropolis of Lindos?
     a: It’s 12 Euros per person for Adults, 6 Euros for seniors (with Id or Passport) and no charge for those under 18.
 The village of Lindos doesn’t have an entrance fee at all.
   - q: In case we decide to not climb to the Acropolis – is it possible to photograph it from the bottom?
 Is the climb difficult and are there handrails?
     a: The stairs are perfectly OK.
 The risers are 5-7 inches, and the treads measure up to 18-24 inches.
 These aren’t fitted with handrails on either side.
 You can photograph from the bottom, but you’ll get the good stuff on top.
   - q: Not all from our group maybe enthusiastic about the climb to the Acropolis of Lindos.
     a: That’s quite alright.
 Those that don’t want to climb can explore Lindos village instead.
 The two groups can meet at a prearranged location and time afterward.
   - q: How long will the stay be at Lindos?
 How long will the climb up and down the Acropolis take?
     a: The usual staying time at Lindos is 1.5 hours.
 However, it can vary depending on the travelers.
 (In case you need to spend more time in Lindos we need advance notice, on time of booking, as we must adjust the tour to your needs and wishes)
   - q: My 84-year-old mother will be travelling with us.
 Since she won’t be able to make the climb, is there something for her to do while my son climbs the Acropolis?
     a: Certainly, we can drive her to a café just outside the village where she can enjoy a drink while she waits.
 The café offers a spectacular view of the white village and the Acropolis of Lindos, so she won’t be missing out on anything.
   - q: How long is the walk back to the ship from the gate near the Palace of Grand Master and the Archaeological Museum?
     a: It normally takes 10 minutes, but you can go at your own leisurely pace, enjoying the sights of the Old Town.
   - q: What are Rhodes’ famous delicacies and signature foods?
 Is there something we shouldn’t miss?
 What about a souvenir shop?
-      a: The <a href="./food_greece_menus_meals_cuisine.htm">traditional food</a> and <a href="./rhodes_wine_tours_wineries_greece.htm">wines</a> of Rhodes are delicious, and the <a href="./handmade_pottery_greece.htm">ceramics</a> are to die for.
+    a: The <a href="./food_greece_menus_meals_cuisine.htm">traditional food</a> and
+      <a href="./rhodes_wine_tours_wineries_greece.htm">wines</a> of Rhodes are delicious,
+      and the <a href="./handmade_pottery_greece.htm">ceramics</a> are to die for.
       There are plenty of Souvenir shops around.
 included:
   items:
   - text: Private Tour (just your party)
   - text: Free Pick up and Drop off at Cruise Port / Hotel / Airport
   - text: Experienced Licensed Tour Guide - English Speaking
-  - text: Professional Driver - English Speaking
+  - text: Professional Skilled Driver - English Speaking
   - text: Mercedes Benz Vehicle - <a href="./group_mini_bus.htm">Depend on the size of your group</a>
   - text: Wireless Headsets to Hear Clearly your Tour Guide
+  - text: Bottled Water
   - text: All Vehicle, Driver and Tour Guide Expenses
   - text: Personalized Customer Service
+  - text: Flexible Cancelation Policy
 not_included:
   items:
   - text: Entrance Fees, Food, Drinks, (Tips optional)
 end_page:
   long_text: "**“Rhodes Private Tours”** is a Leading Provider of Exclusive and Personalized
     Tour Experiences.
 We deliver Private Full Day Tours at very affordable rates.
     All our tours are fully customizable to suit your travel needs, interests, schedules, and dates."
   short_text: Experts in Rhodes Full Day Tours